Long-Term Disability Denial

 • There’s not enough medical evidence to support your claim

-• Your application isn’t filed on time or has other errors
+• Your application isn’t filed on time or has errors

 • You don’t meet the insurance policy’s criteria for disability